deepakrh185/chat-bitz/README.md

 WhatsApp - Clone

-This project has exact functionaly of WhatsApp.
+This project has exact functionaly and UI of WhatsApp.

 The app is used to send and receive the message.